Code-With-TalhaBhai/Design-Patterns/Creational/Singelton/Readme.md

-This is an Object Pattern
+This is an Object Pattern.
+A Singleton pattern in python is a design pattern that allows you to create just one instance of a class, throughout the lifetime of a program.
+Using a singleton pattern has many benefits.